 In the abstract, the logic behind this reasoning would appear to make sense.
 New Jersey courts, however, have applied this reasoning to far flung situations that sometimes reduce the Second Amendment to shambles.
 For starters, and building upon Burton v.
 Sills, a 1973 court decision defined the spirit in which the law has come to be interpreted.
 Only five years after Burton v.
 Sills, State v.
 Valentine, 124 N.J.
 Super.
 425 (App.
 Div., 1973), mincing no words, held, “The overriding philosophy of our Legislature is to limit the use of guns as much as possible.”

-In the ensuing years, New Jersey courts followed this misguided State v.
+In the ensuing years, New Jersey courts followed and, indeed, extended this misguided State v.
 Valentine decision.
 Thus in IMO Sbitani, 216 N.J.
 Super.
 75 (App.
 Div., 1987), the court reversed the prior issuance of an FID, on the ground that the applicant was previously convicted in Virginia of possessing less than twenty-five grams of marijuana.
+In 1992, the court affirmed the ineligibility of Kathleen Clark by reason of her husband, with whom she lived, having been previously convicted of burglary.
 But by the same token, however, more enlightened New Jersey courts have occasionally held that denials for FID cards were not justified.
 Case in point is In re Blasko, 2012 WL 2389311.

 Justin Blasko lived in Clifton NJ in a third floor studio apartment.
 One day, building superintendent Sam Mendes entered Blasko's apartment for routine maintenance.
 Following entry, Mendes saw an alligator, a boa constrictor, a steel jaw leg hold trap, a bow and arrow, knives, a flak jacket, liquid steroids, drug paraphernalia, a shotgun, thirteen rifles, seven handguns, and assorted ammunition.
 (There is no suggestion that Mendes also saw a partridge in a pear tree.)